TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-extension-vmisnotregistered.md

 # We ran diagnostics on your resource and found an issue
 <!--issueDescription-->
-Vm is not registered with SQL IaaS Extension.
+VM is not registered with the SQL IaaS Extension.
 <!--/issueDescription-->

 ## **Recommended Steps**

-Register a SQL Server virtual machine in Azure with the SQL IaaS Extension using the article [Register with extension](https://docs.microsoft.com/azure/virtual-machines/windows/sql/virtual-machines-windows-sql-register-with-resource-provider)
+To register a SQL Server virtual machine in Azure with the SQL IaaS Extension, see [these instructions](https://docs.microsoft.com/azure/virtual-machines/windows/sql/virtual-machines-windows-sql-register-with-resource-provider).